ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 #### Synopsis

-Check whether the compiler generates trampolines for pointers to nested functions which may interfere with stack virtual memory protection (non-executable stack.)
+Check whether the compiler generates trampolines for pointers to nested functions[^gnuc-nestedfuncs] (a GNU C extension to ISO standard C) which stack virtual memory protection (non-executable stack) may interfere with.

 A trampoline is a small piece of data or code that is created at run time on the stack when the address of a nested function is taken and is used to call the nested function indirectly.

 For most target architectures, including 64-bit x86, trampolines are made up of code and thus requires the stack to be made executable for the program to work properly.
-This interferes with the non-executable stack mitigation which is used by all major operating system to prevent code injection attacks (see Section 2.10).
+The non-executable stack mitigation (see [`-Wl,-z,noexecstack`](#-Wl,-z,noexecstack)) used by all major operating system to prevent code injection attacks may interfere with the operation such trampolines causing a non-compatible programs to crash when they transfer control flow to a trampoline on a non-executable stack.

+Enabling `-Wtrampolines` warns of programming constructs which are not compatible with the non-executable stack mitigation.

+[^gnuc-nestedfuncs]: Stallman, Richard, [Nested Functions](https://www.gnu.org/software/c-intro-and-ref/manual/html_node/Nested-Functions.html), GNU C Language Introduction and Reference Manual, 2023-10-15.

 ---